thraddash/thraddash.github.io/posts/2022-01-27-freebsd-zfs.md

-# FreeBSD & Wireguard
+# FreeBSD & Zerotier

 ## About the Project
-- Replicate data between two FreeBSD servers using Wireguard
+- Replicate data between two FreeBSD servers using Zerotier

 ## Testing:
 - Install FreeBSD on 1TB storage device, create new zpool on 1TB storage device, destroy zpool (DONE)